CyrilWendl/SIE-Master/README.md

 ## 🗂 File Structure

-### Code
+### 👾 Code
+All libraries for density forests, helper libraries for semantic segmentation and for baselines.
 #### `Code/density_forest/`
 Package for implementation of Decision Trees, Random Forests, Density Trees and Density Forests
 - `create_data.py`: functions for generating labelled and unlabelled data
 - `decision_tree.py`: data structure for decision tree nodes
 - `decision_tree_create.py`: functions for generating decision trees
-- `decision_tree_traverse.py`: functions for traversing a decision tree to predict labels
+- `decision_tree_traverse.py`: functions for traversing a decision tree and predicting labels
 - `density_tree.py`: data struture for density tree nodes
-- `density_tree_create.py`: functions for generating density trees
+- `density_tree_create.py`: functions for generating a density tree
-- `density_tree_traverse.py`: functions for descending density trees and retreiving their Gaussian parameters
+- `density_tree_traverse.py`: functions for descending a density tree and retreiving its cluster parameters
 - `density_forest.py`: functions for creating density forests
 - `helper.py`: various helper functions
 - `plots.py`: functions for plotting the data
-- `random_forests`: functions for creating random forests
+- `random_forests.py`: functions for creating random forests

-#### `Zurich Land Cover/helpers`:
+#### `Code/helpers`:
 General helpers library for semantic segmentation
 - `data_augment.py`: custom data augmentation methods applied to both the image and the ground truth
+- `data_loader.py`: PyTorch data loader for Zurich dataset
 - `helpers.py`: functions for importing, cropping, padding images and other related image tranformations
+- `parameter_search.py`: functions for finding optimal hyperparameters for Density Forest, OC-SVM and GMM (explained above)
-- `plots.py`: plotter functions for 2D and 3D plots
+- `plots.py`: Generic plotter functions for labelled 2D and 3D plots, used for t-SNE and PCA plots

 #### `Zurich Land Cover/keras_helpers`
 Helper functions for Keras
 - `helpers.py`: get activations
 - `callbacks.py`: callbacks to be evaluated after each epoch
 - `unet.py`: UNET model for training of network on Zurich dataset

-- `MLP.py`: MLP for Image Transformation Baseline
+#### `Zurich Land Cover/baselines`

-### Visualizations
+### 🗾 Visualizations
 #### `Code/`:
-Visualizations of basic functionalities
+Visualizations of basic decision tree and density tree
 - `decision_tree.ipynb`: Decision Trees and Random Forest on randomly generated labelled data
 - `density_tree.ipynb`: Density Trees on randomly generated unlabelled data

+#### `MNIST/`:
-- `MNIST Novelty Detection.ipynb`: Training of a CNN on the MNIST dataset leaving out one class, retrieval of the FC layer activations, comparison of novelty detection methods
+- `MNIST Novelty Detection.ipynb`: Training of a CNN leaving out one class, baselines and DF for novelty detection
+- `MNIST Error Detection.ipynb`: Training of a CNN, baselines and DF for error detection

 #### `Zurich/`
 - `Zurich Dataset Novelty Detection.ipynb`: Training of CNN, baselines and DF for novelty detection